24

 Copenhagen's Sakura Festival is one of many cherry blossom festivals held around the world, but it's certainly among the most charming and memorable.
 If you're visiting Copenhagen in spring, don't miss the chance to experience the magic of Sakura.

 Looking for more inspiration on things to do in Copenhagen in spring?
-Check out our top ten list of spring activities.
+Check out our guide to spring activities.

 This website does not support Internet Explorer, to ensure that the site works properly we recommend that you use another browser e.g. Microsoft Edge or Google Chrome.